adamwoodcock98/CV/README.md

 **Self-employed (January 2021 to present)**
 _Currency Trader_

-- Research up-and-coming tech companies and projects
+- Research up-and-coming tech companies and projects.
-- Analysing market conditions to open/close trades, applying pattern recognition and trading psychology to support decisions.
+- Analysed market conditions to open/close trades, applying pattern recognition and trading psychology to support decisions.
-- Actively manage my portfolio and risk calculations
+- Actively manage my portfolio and risk calculations.
-- Built trading bots using MQL5 for MetaTrader
+- Built trading bots using MQL5 for MetaTrader.

 **Addison Lee Group (June 2019 to January 2021)**
 _Brand Standards Coach_

 - Undertake HR tasks such as note-taking, disciplinary processes, attendance and behaviour monitoring/reporting and RTWs.
 - Construct business-wide communications to deliver critical information as required by stakeholders.
-- Comprehensive 4-week training to new starters with the creation and delivery of new training packages to existing advisors
+- Comprehensive 4-week training for new starters with the creation and delivery of new training packages to existing advisors.
-- Improve the performance of Advisors by agreeing on individual objectives, monitoring performance, and supporting regular 1-2-1 coaching sessions
+- Improve Advisors' performance by agreeing on individual objectives, monitoring performance, and supporting regular 1-2-1 coaching sessions.
-- Work with Team Managers in order to innovate, identify and help implement process improvements
+- Work with Team Managers to innovate, identify and help implement process improvements.
-- Encourage an exceptional level of service and nurture advisor KPIs (CSAT, AHT, ABCs)
+- Encourage an exceptional level of service and nurture advisor KPIs (CSAT, AHT, ABCs).
-- Support operational needs across the business, safeguarding the fulfilment of regulatory and key-account SLAs
+- Support operational needs across the business, safeguarding the fulfilment of regulatory and key-account SLAs.
-- Set a precedent for our teams, cultivating our culture and group values
+- Set a precedent for our teams, cultivating our culture and group values.

 **Classic Interiors Limited (December 2014 to January 2018)**
 _Accounts Manager_

-- Monthly payroll for all employed staff, including non-taxable benefits and journals
+- Monthly payroll for all employed staff, including non-taxable benefits and journals.
-- Quarterly VAT returns and full bookkeeping for 2 different stores
-- Analysis of financial data from all store locations for weekly managerial review
+- Ran weekly managerial meetings, presenting an analysis of financial data for all locations.
-- Pension processing and management
-- Full maintenance of Health & Safety logs and procedures including the creation and upkeep of risk assessments, fire safety, and staff training.
+- Completed performance reviews with retail team and trained on KPIs.
+- Quarterly VAT returns for three store locations.
-- Liaise with accountants for the completion of annual returns
+- Liaise with accountants for the completion of annual returns.
-- Manage expense claims and director loan accounts
-- All accounting/payroll/pensions managed through Xero
-- Train staff to meet organisational policies and procedures, legal regulations, and customer service.
+- Train staff to meet organisational policies and procedures, legal regulations, and customer service/KPIs.

 ## Education

-**New College Stamford (Septemeber 2015 - May 2017)**
+**New College Stamford (September 2015 - May 2017)**
 _Diploma in IT_

 Grade: __D* D* D*__

 ## Hobbies

 I enjoy going to the gym, hiking, skiing and travelling.
-I have a passion for wellness through meditation, skincare and explorative excursions with my beautiful dog.
+In addition, I am passionate about wellness through meditation, skincare and explorative excursions with my beautiful dog.

-I also volunteer as a treasurer for a local community centre in my hometown, digitising the back-office, maintaining the accounts and playing an active role in key fundraising events throughout the year.
+I also volunteer as a Treasurer for a local community centre in my hometown, digitising the back office, maintaining the accounts and playing an active role in key fundraising events throughout the year.